hestonhoffman/bolt/documentation/using_plugins.md

         key: ssh_password
 ```

-A python task to load a secret from a database.
+A python task to load a secret from a database:

 ```python
 #!/usr/bin/env python